llucasls/status-bar/README.md

 This project comprises a series of scripts that show information on the status bar.
 It is meant to be used with suckless‘ dynamic window manager (dwm).

+## Features

+It shows cpu and ram usage, used space in disk (using the path "/"), battery level, battery changing status and current date and time.
+The battery only shows up on laptops.

 ## Install

 In order to use dwm status bar, you need to install the dependencies.
 Provided